Rairye/js-mnl-ws-norm/README.md

 returns true if char is a line break.

-char must be passed as a string type.
+char must be passed as a string with a length of 1.

 ```javascript
 import {isLineBreak} from 'mnl-ws-norm';